RedHatWorkshops/openshiftv3-ops-workshop/assigning_users_to_project_roles.md

 Once you have explored; go back to the overviewpage

-Remove the "view" role and see the project "myproject" no longer appears on the project list
+Remove the "view" role and see the project "project1" no longer appears on the project list

 ```
-oc policy remove-role-from-user view user-1 -n myproject
+# oc policy remove-role-from-user view user-1 -n project1
 role "view" removed: "user-1"
 ```